 If this is the case, and you have a planted tank, I highly recommend dosing with Seachem Flourish Excel.
 It is a simple additive that provides your plants with a source of carbon, and, as I will discuss later, can be used to effectively kill black beard algae.

 Like many algae, black beard algae loves light.
 The more light it has, the faster it spreads.
 This is a particular problem for those of you with planted tanks – that LED grow light isn’t just helping your plants to grow but algae too.

 If you leave your aquarium light on for long periods of time (or never turn it off), then you are basically encouraging algae to enter your aquarium.

 Reducing the amount of time that light shines on your aquarium can slow or even stop black beard algae from appearing altogether.

-I recommend using a timer to automatically turn your aquarium lights on and off each day.
+I recommend using a reliable aquarium timer to automatically turn your LED lights on and off each day.
 It’s easier than manually doing it– something you will certainly forget to do.

 Check out our detailed guide on aquarium timers for more information, including which timer is best for your aquarium.

 Do you also have trouble with blue-green algae?
 Check out how to deal with it.